A Win–Win Program

 Reduces ‘chaser’ queries from suppliers

-Cuts the cost of processing supplier payments by outsourcing the supplier payments process to a bank
+Cuts the cost of processing supplier payments by outsourcing the supplier payments process

-SCF program allows our clients’ suppliers to receive more financing at lower cost, faster.
+A collaborative SCF program allows our clients’ suppliers to receive more financing at lower cost, faster.

 Suppliers’ motivations vary a lot between different types of suppliers.